 2. Static Where It Should Be Dynamic

-Creating a status snapshot with Spreadsheet is easy.
+Creating a status snapshot with a spreadsheet is easy.
 Project managers can put the plan together in minutes.
 They can capture action items, responsibilities, and a to-do list as fast as they can type.
 Great!
 But it’s only a snapshot.
 How do you use it?

 A snapshot created in spreadsheets is a type of report.
 But while reports are built on data, the snapshot report is built on nothing.
 It has no backend – no data.
 Using a snapshot to manage your project feels somewhat like using a report to drive the data, instead of the other way around.